RamaLingeswaraRao950/FriendFusion/README.md

 ### ✨ Features :--

-- 🔗 **Friendship Score Calculator** – Enter two names to see how strong the bond is
+- 🔗 **Friendship Score Calculator** – Enter names to see how strong the bond is
 - 🎭 **Dynamic Messages & Advice** – Get fun, themed responses based on your score
 - 🎉 **Special Confetti Animation** – Celebrate perfect matches with explosions of joy
 - 💖 **Falling Hearts Background** – Continuous floating hearts to set the vibe